Sh4dk/password_generator/README.md

 	and at last you'll receive your password.
  <h2></h2>
 <h3>Side notes</h3>
-  generated passwords are stored in a txt file called "History"; everytime the program made a password, it prints how many passwords are inside the text file.
+  generated passwords are stored in a txt file called "History",which the program creates it itself; everytime the program made a password, it prints how many passwords are inside the text file.